galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

-# Create Highly Available Oracle Forms and Reports clusters on Azure (WIP)
+# Create Highly Available Oracle Forms and Reports clusters on Azure

 This document guides you to create highly available Oracle Forms and Reports clusters on Azure VMs step by step, including:
 - Create Oracle Forms and Reports clusters with 2 replicas.